startreedata/examples/gatling/README.md

 ## Perf Testing with Gatling
-Gatling too is a powerful open-source load testing solution designed for continuous load testing and integrates with your development pipeline.
+Gatling tool is a powerful open-source load testing solution designed for continuous load testing and integrates with your development pipeline.
 Gatling includes a web recorder and colorful reports.
-You can learn more by visting their documentation https://gatling.io/docs/gatling/tutorials/installation/.
+You can learn more by visiting their documentation https://gatling.io/docs/gatling/tutorials/installation/.

 In our example, we will be using Gatling in two ways: